GibraltarSoftware/Gibraltar.Agent.EntityFramework/README.md

 This agent adds Entity Framework-specific monitoring features.
 If you don't need to modify the source code just download the latest [Loupe Agent for Entity Framework](https://nuget.org/packages/Gibraltar.Agent.EntityFramework/).
-It extends the [Loupe Agent](https://nuget.org/packages/Gibraltar.Agent/) so you can use any viewer for Loupe to visualize network information.
+It extends the [Loupe Agent](https://nuget.org/packages/Gibraltar.Agent/) so you can use any viewer for Loupe to visualize network information

 Using the Agent
 ---------------